 3.2.1 Objective

 PPPL maintains a cost accounting system that distributes indirect and allocated costs to final cost objectives (i.e., Project Accounts at PPPL).
 Indirect Costs are collected in discrete cost pools and distributed to the individual project beneficiaries via published rates and allocation tables that are formally reviewed and approved by the Laboratory management.
 PPPL files a “Cost Accounting Standards (CAS) Board Disclosure Statement” as required by Public Law 100-679 and approved by the DOE contracting officer.
-This Disclosure Statement identifies all indirect and allocated cost pools and the methodogies used to distribute these costs to cost objectives
+This Disclosure Statement identifies all indirect and allocated cost pools and the methodologies used to distribute these costs to cost objectives

 3.2.2 Indirect Cost Pools [Guide 4, 13, 19, 24 {2.1d, 2.2h, 2.3d, 2.4c}]